 Adjusting for Knowledge, Skill and Experience.
 It is a thesis of this article that, in using an excess earnings approach to valuing a business, the best way to account for the knowledge, skill, and experience component of personal goodwill is to adjust the level of reasonable compensation attributed to the owner.
 Dietrich, Identifying and Measuring Personal Goodwill in a Professional Practice, CPA EXPERT Spring 2005) [reprinted in the Dietrich Segregating article, p.
 30-16] ("... some portion of the personal goodwill issue can often be minimized by properly addressing reasonable compensation").
-A highly skilled, experienced professional perhaps is entitled to a higher level of compensation in national compensation surveys.
-For example, in a survey of all physicians, including all years of practice, an experienced physician would tend toward a higher percentile than younger physicians, and a specialist would tend toward a higher percentile than nonspecialists.
-If the physician in question is board certified, and the survey data reflects compensation of similar specialists, then a high level of skill may be assumed for all, and perhaps no special consideration of pushing the physician to the higher median levels is warranted, in that the level of skill is already expressed in the survey data.
-At any rate, in normalizing the seller's historical compensation, a compensation level will be reached that should permit the business to hire a replacement employee with knowledge, skill and experience comparable to the Seller's with no further adverse effect on profitability.
+A highly skilled, experienced professional perhaps is entitled to be credited with a higher level of compensation in national compensation surveys.
+For example, in a survey of all physicians, including all years of practice, an experienced physician would tend toward a higher percentile than younger physicians, and a specialist would tend toward a higher percentile than nonspecialists. physician in question is board certified, and the survey data reflects compensation of similar specialists, then a high level of skill may be assumed for all, and perhaps no special consideration of pushing the physician to the higher median levels is warranted, in that the level of skill is already expressed in the survey data.
+At any rate, in normalizing the seller's historical compensation, a compensation level will be reached that should permit the business to hire a replacement employee with knowledge, skill and experience comparable to the Seller's with no adverse effect on profitability.

 Profits Tied to the Seller.
-It is another thesis of this article that the relationship-based component of personal goodwill can best be measured by projecting the reduction in profits to the business that will occur after the seller leaves the business, or competes with it.
-If profits decline after the sale, and all other factors remain the same, then the amount of reduced profit is a measure of the relationship-based portion of the personal goodwill of the seller.
+Until tools are developed to value the business's human and organizational capital, we are stuck with goodwill that is partially enterprise and partially personal goodwill.
+The personal goodwill of the selling owner can best be measured by projecting the reduction in profits to the business that will occur after the seller leaves the business, or competes with it.
+If profits decline after the sale, and all other factors remain the same, then the amount of reduced profit is a measure of the personal goodwill of the seller.
 This assumption is weakened in instances where the buyer brings personal goodwill to the business to replace the lost personal goodwill of the seller.